Here in My Heart (Chicago song)

 "Here in My Heart" is a 1997 song written by Glen Ballard and James Newton Howard and performed by Chicago.
-Keyboardist Bill Champlin sings lead, with bassist Jason Scheff singing the bridge.
+Keyboardist Bill Champlin sang the lead vocals for the verses and chorus and the band's bassist Jason Scheff sang the bridge.

+"Here in My Heart" was originally intended to be part of a movie score; it later received lyrics from Ballard and Newton Howard and was submitted to Chicago for inclusion on their The Heart of Chicago 1967-1997 compilation album.
+Lee Loughnane called "Here in My Heart" a "great song" and expressed surprise that it did not "cross over into the top ten."
+Walter Parazaider felt that "Here in My Heart" could have benefited from additional horns from himself, Loughnane, and James Pankow, but was otherwise pleased with the song.

-It was one of two new songs from the band's The Heart of Chicago 1967-1997 compilation album.
+It was one of two new songs from The Heart of Chicago 1967-1997.
 "Here in My Heart" was the group's eighth and final number one on the Billboard Adult Contemporary chart, and also reached No. 59 on the Hot 100 Airplay chart.
+It was the band's first song to appear on the Billboard Adult Contemporary chart since "You Come to My Senses" in 1991 and their first to top that listing since "Look Away" in 1988.